 Hello, alumni of the SHR MBA and Industrial Relations master’s program!

-Thank you for the many ways that you help us.
-Happy holidays to you and yours!
+Thank you for the numerous ways that you help us, and enjoy a wonderful summer.

 The SHR Center

 HR Summit: Virtual Edition

 Like nearly everything else, this year’s HR Summit was virtual.
 The online format allowed for our largest participation ever, and alumni from other countries were even in attendance.

 An ongoing emphasis of the Wisconsin MBA is diversity, equity, and inclusion.
 Students participated in a leadership series, and the event facilitated by an MBA alumnus included the topics of foundational fluency and microaggressions.

 A team from the Wisconsin MBA participated in–and WON–the Big 10 Case Competition this year.
 Among them was SHR MBA student Bethany Noltner, who also received the Best Presenter award twice

 Our 2021 graduates (pictured below) are thrilled to be starting their careers with UnitedHealth Group, HP, NAURA Technology Group, Citi, Microsoft, and Share Corp.
 One graduate is not currently seeking placement and is learning to pilot helicopters instead.
 Congratulations to our newest alumni; we are so proud of you!